XavierChanth/JavaScript-Guide/01 Basics/0_Variables.md

   // I can access outside and inside here
 }
 // I can only access outside here
-// I can access inside
+// I can't access inside
 </pre>